metafacture/metafacture-blog/content/blog/2025-03-10-fixing-memory-leak/index.md

 We also have a monitor tool installed on our servers which checks if processes are terminated and restarts those automatically.
 This happened often after some more ETL processes were invoked (the "daily updates").
-It was unclear why these crashes appear but by assigning more RAM and (automatically) restarting the whole JVM after crashes the ETL process went stable enough.
+It was unclear why these crashes appeared but by assigning more RAM and (automatically) restarting the whole JVM after crashes the ETL process went stable enough.